JAORMX/selinux-k8s/README.md

 - [ ] Handle duplicated ConfigMaps: What happens when the ConfigMap that this tool is trying to create already exists?
 Should it overwrite, ignore or fail?

+- [ ] Get capabilities for pods

+- [ ] Read extra capabilities needed for a specific pod (user provided)